fruzelee/Android-Clean-Architecture-MVVM-Jetpack-Boilerplate/README.md

-# Android Clean Architecture: MVVM, Jetpack components + Kotlin
+## Android Clean Architecture: MVVM, Jetpack components + Kotlin

-# features:
+# Features:
-- Learn MVVM architecture, proposed architecture by Google to build clean and testable codebase.
+- MVVM architecture, proposed architecture by Google to build clean and testable codebase.
 - Get to know the market good practices, the best practices tech industries are using now-a-days.
 - Understand the Design Principles, be able to use and implement the SOLID principles.
 - Jetpack components, Live Data, Room, Navigation Components and more.
 - Write tests.
 Writing unit tests and handling async operations.

-# progress summary:
+# Progress Summary:

-# completed
+# Completed
 - view states

-# last update
+# Last Update
 - lifecycle artifacts:
 - view model
 - live data

-# on going:
+# Ongoing:
 - asynchronous operations
 - coroutines
 - dispatchers threads